bronwojtek/neuralnets-in-raw-python/nn_book/_build/html/_sources/docs/index.md

 A major advantage of executable books is that the reader may enjoy running the source codes himself, modifying them and playing around.
 The codes for each chapter, in the form of [Jupyter](https://jupyter.org) notebooks, can be downloaded by clicking the "arrow-down" icon on the right in the top bar when viewing the book in a browser.
-A complete set of files is also abailable from [ujk.edu.pl/strony/Wojciech.Broniowski/nn](https://ujk.edu.pl/strony/Wojciech.Broniowski/nn).
+A complete set of files is also available from [ujk.edu.pl/strony/Wojciech.Broniowski/nn](https://ujk.edu.pl/strony/Wojciech.Broniowski/nn).

 Appendix {ref}`app-run` explains step-by-step how to proceed with the execution of the codes.
 ```